 - Research Budget

-Each member will receive EUR 1000 per semester and will also benefit of the yearly common research budget of EUR 6000.
-The joint activities proposed by several groups of 2-5 members for this common budget will be selected by the international advisory board on the basis of their academic excellence and civic engagement and of the extent to which they are in line with the RYA aims and objectives, described at § 3.
+Each member will receive research support of EUR 1000 per semester and will also benefit of the yearly common research budget of EUR 6000 on a competitive basis.
+The joint activities proposed for this common budget by groups of at least 3 members pertaining to different thematic groups will be selected by the international advisory board on the basis of their academic excellence and civic engagement and of the extent to which they are in line with the RYA aims and objectives, described at § 3.
 The use of funds will be monitored by both the RYA administration and the Stiftung Mercator auditors.

 - Rules and Regulations